 Emory urology residents do pediatric urology rotations at two of CHOA's campuses: Choa at Egleston and CHOA at Scottish Rite.
 Approximately 4,000 pediatric urology surgeries are performed annually at the two facilities.

-CHOA at Egleston is located on the Emory campus, has 278 beds, and is the largest and most comprehensive pediatric hospital in Georgia.
+CHOA at Egleston is located on the Emory campus, and is the largest and most comprehensive pediatric hospital in Georgia.
 Annual patient totals: 12,485 admissions and 306,898 outpatient service visits.
-The hospital is staffed by 321 Emory faculty physicians, with Emory clinicians providing 95% of care.
+The hospital is staffed by 346 Emory faculty physicians, with Emory clinicians providing 95% of care.

-CHOA at Scottish rite is located in North Atlanta, and has 273 beds.
-Annual patient totals: 13,429 admissions and 344,121 outpatient service visits.
-Approximately 27 Emory pediatric faculty teach and have admitting privileges there.
+CHOA at Scottish rite is located in North Atlanta.
+Annual patient totals: 13,947 admissions and 364,505 outpatient service visits.
+All Emory pediatric physician faculty have admitting privileges there.